What do you want to calculate?

 Offer Price Negotiation

 Use market cap rates and your NOI estimate to anchor a maximum offer price.
-If the seller's ask implies a 4% cap in a 6% market, you have quantifiable leverage in negotiations.
+If the seller's ask implies a 4% cap in a 6% market, a corrected cap rate analysis can support a more disciplined valuation discussion.

 Refinance Analysis